’17 French Open champ Ostapenko wants more; Shapovalov upset

 “For me, it’s amazing,” he said.
 “It’s the first (time) I beat a top 10 (player).
 The first time I’m in the third round in a Grand Slam.
 First time I win a match in the 5th set.
 So I couldn’t be more happy.”

-Not much rest for the weary: Shapovalov was due to play a doubles match later Thursday, and that might have displeased him the most.
+Not much rest for the weary: Shapovalov also needed to play a doubles match later Thursday, and that might have displeased him the most.

 “Scheduling is absolutely awful.
 I mean, after a five-hour match I have to play doubles now.
 It’s just like, it’s just complete trash scheduling.
 It’s disappointing,” he said.
 “I mean you’re in a Grand Slam — and I don’t want to sound spoiled, you know, but you expect at least some help from the tournament to help you compete.
 I mean, how am I supposed to come out and play doubles now after a five-hour match?”